JMStudiosJoe/ConnectFour/README.md

 - [x] 6.
 Add disk to a row for player two
 - [x] 7. if row is full then not able to add to row
 - [ ] 8.
 Create winning game logic
+    - [ ] a.
+Checking on disk insert and from the disk, out
+    - [ ] b. check left hold row col++
+    - [ ] b. check right hold row col--    I think I just realised this won't work will need to check entire board.